pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 - ``readme`` is a detailed description of the package.
 This is shown on the package detail page on the Python Package Index.
 The long description is loaded from :file:`README.md` (which is a common pattern).
-  There also is a more advanced table form described in :pep:`621`.
+  There also is a more advanced table form described in the :ref:`project metadata specification <declaring-project-metadata>`.
 - ``requires-python`` gives the versions of Python supported by your project.
 Installers like :ref:`pip` will look back through older versions of packages until it finds one that has a matching Python version.